The Shining (film): Plot

 Wendy finds Jack's manuscript written with nothing but countless repetitions of the proverb "All work and no play makes Jack a dull boy".
-When Jack threatens her life, Wendy knocks him unconscious with a baseball bat and locks him in the kitchen pantry, but she and Danny cannot leave because Jack previously sabotaged the hotel's two-way radio and snowcat.
-Back in their hotel room, Danny says "redrum" repeatedly and writes the word in lipstick on the bathroom door.
-Wendy sees the word in the mirror and realizes that it is actually "murder" spelled backward.
+When Jack threatens her life, Wendy knocks him unconscious with a baseball bat and locks him in the kitchen pantry, but she and Danny are snowed in—Jack previously sabotaged the hotel's two-way radio and snowcat.
+Back in their private apartment, Danny begins to chant, from a murmur, "red rum" more and more loudly ("red RUM") and writes it out in lipstick on the bathroom door.
+Wendy sees the word in the mirror; it spells out MURDER in reverse; she panics.

-Jack is freed by Grady and goes after Wendy and Danny with an axe.
-Danny escapes outside through the bathroom window, and Wendy fights Jack off with a knife when he tries to break through the door.
-Hallorann, having flown back to Colorado from his Florida winter home, reaches the hotel in another snowcat.
+Grady frees Jack, who goes after Wendy and Danny with an axe.
+Taking shelter in the bathroom, Wendy fights Jack off with a knife when he tries to break through the door; Danny escapes out the bathroom window.
+Hallorann, having flown back to Colorado from his winter home in Florida, reaches the hotel by snowcat.
 Jack ambushes and murders him with the axe, then pursues Danny into an expansive hedge maze on the hotel grounds.
-Wendy runs through the hotel looking for Danny, encountering the hotel's ghosts, Hallorann's bloody corpse, and a vision of cascading blood from an elevator similar to Danny's premonition.

-Danny carefully backtracks to mislead Jack and hides behind a snowdrift.
+With trepidation Wendy runs through the hotel looking for Danny, encountering the hotel's ghosts, Hallorann's bloody corpse, and a vision of cascading blood from an elevator similar to Danny's premonition.
+Danny carefully backtracks in the snow to mislead Jack and hides behind a snowdrift.
 While Jack rushes ahead without a trail to follow and becomes lost, Danny exits the maze and is found by Wendy.
 The two depart the Overlook in Hallorann's snowcat, leaving Jack to freeze to death in the maze.

-In the film's last shot, a photograph in the hotel hallway pictures Jack standing amidst a crowd of party revelers from July 4, 1921.
+Meanwhile, a photograph in the hotel hallway pictures a man, by all appearances Jack, standing amidst a crowd of party revelers from July 4, 1921.

 Cast

 In the European cut, all of the scenes involving Jackson and Burton were removed but the credits remained unchanged.
-Dennen is on-screen in all versions of the film, albeit to a limited degree (and with no dialogue) in the European cut.
+Dennen is on-screen in all versions of the film, albeit to a limited degree (and no dialogue) in the European cut.

 The actresses who played the ghosts of the murdered Grady daughters, Lisa and Louise Burns, are identical twins.
 The characters in the book and film script are sisters, but not twins.
 In the film's dialogue, Ullman says that he thinks that they were "about eight and ten".
 Nonetheless, they are frequently referred to in discussions about the film as "the Grady twins".

 There is a resemblance in the staging of the Grady girls and the Identical Twins, Roselle, New Jersey, 1967 photograph by Diane Arbus according to Arbus' biographer, Patricia Bosworth, the Kubrick assistant who cast and coached them, Leon Vitali, and by numerous Kubrick critics.
-Kubrick both met Arbus personally and studied photography under her during his time as photographer for Look magazine; Kubrick's widow says he did not deliberately model the Grady girls on Arbus' photograph, in spite of widespread attention to the resemblance.
+Kubrick both met Arbus personally and studied photography under her during his time as a photographer for Look magazine; Kubrick's widow says he did not deliberately model the Grady girls on Arbus' photograph, in spite of widespread attention to the resemblance.